AvalancheClarity

 Risk indices: 5 very high - 4 high - 3 considerable - 2 moderate - 1 low -- In black: the most dangerous slopes

-Above 2200 m moderate risk index, lower down low index.
+Above 2400m, low risk index increasing to moderate, lower down low risk index.

 Snow quality